krisrs1128/talks/2025/20250115/reveal.js/index.md

 ### ECDF Interpretation

-Here are the ECDF plots for taxa that are differentially abundant across groups.
+Here are the ECDF plots for taxa that are differentially abundant across BMI groups in the Atlas study of healthy European adults
+<span class="cite" data-cite="Lahti2014"></span>.
 Curves further to the right have systematically larger abundances.

 <div style="text-align: center;">